Skip to main content

 7. Implement job and pay progressions for offenders.

-• Develop an offender pay progression plan.
+• Develop an incarcerated individual pay progression plan

 8. Obtain compliance verification in conjunction with the Department of Corrections or through external sources.